 Topical application is a popular delivery method for localized pain relief.
 Topicals are applied directly onto the skin using a balm, lotion, salve, cream, etc. Some people even take their sublingual oils and rub them into their skin.
 Topicals are intended to provide direct, localized, targeted relief.
 Topicals are not recommended for use for ailments that are generally not considered “physical.”
 For example, those suffering from neurological conditions or anxiety will likely experience no relief from a topical.
 Those undergoing drug testing can rest assured that use of a topical will not trigger a positive drug test, due to the fact that any potential THC in a topical does not penetrate through the skin and get into the bloodstream.
-See this relevant article to see why.

 Often confused with topical methods, transdermal is another method of applying CBD via the skin.
 The difference here is that the CBD applied via transdermal methods actually absorbs through the skin and ends up in the bloodstream.
 This means that the CBD not only works locally as a targeted pain reliever but it can also provide you with whole body relief.
 Not only will this method work on a physical condition, but it also has the potential to help mental and neurological conditions.
 Transdermals are found most commonly as patches, but there are creams and lotions available on the market.
 The patches typically work for up to 8-12 hours and then are discarded after use.
 Transdermal products absorb immediately into the bloodstream, bypassing common issues that are associated with absorption within the digestive system (as seen with the oral method).
 This also means the bioavailability of this method is incredibly high, with reports putting it at around 70% minimum.
 A downside to transdermal methods is usually the cost, since special emulsifiers and permeability enhancers are required for the CBD to fully absorb through the skin.